 One thing is certain: Prices, taxes, health care costs are NOT going down; they never have, never will.
-Of course that wouldn’t preclude the government from freezing the prices on a specific category such as fuel.
-If the most recent war in the Middle East causes fuel expense to soar, the government may have to step in, just to protect our own economy.
-Has that every happened, indeed it has, under Abraham Lincoln, Franklin Roosevelt and Richard Nixon, many prices for goods were frozen.
+Of course, that wouldn’t preclude the government from freezing the prices on a specific category such as fuel.
+If the most recent war in the Middle East causes fuel expense to soar, the government may have to step in, just to protect our economy.
+Has that ever happened, indeed it has, under Abraham Lincoln, Franklin Roosevelt, and Richard Nixon, many prices for goods were frozen?

-A recent report conducted about Baby Boomers found the 5 things most are concerned about.
+A recent report conducted about Baby Boomers found the five things most are concerned about.

 - Having a catastrophic event that invades retirement funds